 - credit card charges the individual did not make;

 - legal documents (such as will or power of attorney) signed by an elderly person who could not have understood what he or she was signing; and

 - signatures on checks or documents that appear to be forged.

 To report financial abuse or exploitation, contact Adult Protective Services by calling 1-866-55AGING (1-866-552-4464) and then press “3.”
 Georgians can also file an online report with the Department of Human Services Division of Aging Services at aging.georgia.gov/report-elder-abuse.

 The Attorney General’s Consumer Protection Division offers an excellent resource for older adults and their family members, called the Georgia Consumer Protection Guide for Older Adults.

-- Our office also publishes the Consumer Protection Guide for Older Adults, which is available in English and Spanish.
-The guide includes an array of topics of importance to seniors, including scams, identity theft, credit and debt, reverse mortgages, charitable giving, home repairs, funerals, advance directives, long-term care, elder abuse and more.
+Available on the Consumer Protection Division website and via hard copy, the guide includes an array of topics of importance to seniors, including scams, identity theft, credit and debt, reverse mortgages, charitable giving, home repairs, funerals, advance directives, long-term care, elder abuse and more.

 Consumers can contact the office at 404-651-8600 to request free hard copies of the guide in English or Spanish.